Zahid40/Todo/README.md

 - React
 - Vite
-- [Add any additional technologies/frameworks/libraries used]

 ## Installation

 To install DotoZ as a web app:

 1. Open the website [here](https://dotoz.vercel.app/) in your browser.
-2. [Add installation instructions if necessary]

 ## Getting Started